pola-rs/polars/docs/user-guide/io/hive.md

 ### Handling mixed files

-Passing a directory to `scan_parquet` may not work if there are extra non-data files next to the data files.
+Passing a directory to `scan_parquet` may not work if there are files with different extensions in the directory.

 For this example the following directory structure is used: